5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ### 2.2) Manual install (debian/ubuntu)

 1. Download the [repository](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/tree/master) and unpack these files on your server at for example `/whatsspy/` in your web directory (for nginx in debian this is `/var/www/`). **note that the git clone does not work for SSH.
-You can only use HTTP on this gitlab server**
+You can only use HTTPS on this gitlab server**

 2. Log in your PostgreSQL database and create an new DB and user for WhatsSpy Public **(Insert password for DB user)**:
 ```
+psql -U postgres

 -- Execute command by command!
 -- cmd 1 (choose a password)
 CREATE ROLE whatsspy LOGIN